andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 I take a load off and watch the organized chaos unfold around me.
 For each of their early passes, Alexandra, Renay, Matt, Cate, Allie, Hendri, and McKelynn are forced to make a frantic backstage scramble.
-They have 12 counts to make it from one edge of the curtain to the other, lest they miss their mark for their next pass.
+They have 12 counts to make it from one edge of the curtain to the other, lest they miss their next pass.
 The frenzied scurrying continues until Carrie joins the ranks, providing a much needed respite for the beleaguered troops.

-Around 4 minutes into the piece, I arise from my comfortable lounged position, grab a cup and step in line right behind Cate.
+Around 4 minutes in, during my favorite Pontoon DockRock ballad, I rise from my comfortable lounged position, grab a cup and step in line right behind Cate.

 One - Two - Three - Four